rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 In this example, an accuracy of 100% is obtained.
 Unlike the previous methods, this algorithm has been able to detect both faces with glasses and the face from the side of the camera.

-This file is not executed in the main program, which is *face_recognition.py*.
-It is convenient to use it when you want to test only the detector, or when you want to save a new person in the dataset.
+It is convenient to use this file when you want to test only the detector, or when you want to save a new person in the dataset.
 The program captures the best confidence image provided by SSD from a video or stream and stores it in the faces folder.

 <h3 id="fr3"> <i> face_recognition.py </i></h3>
 This file contains the code from which face detection and face recognition in real time are performed.